 Dear Year 5 children, parents and carers,

-Welcome to Year 5 and the first Autumn half term.
-We are extremely pleased to be working with you this year and have planned an exciting and busy half term.
-This letter briefly sets out the content of the curriculum and gives information about upcoming key dates and events.
+This letter briefly sets out the content of the curriculum for Autumn 2 and gives information about upcoming key dates and events

 Start and end of day